Skip to content

 Italy has pledged to phase out coal by 2025 but approvals like Teodorico call into question the government’s commitment to urgently quit fossil fuels.

-The strong public opposition to this gas project comes amid Italy’s recent decision to ban cruise ships from the Venice Lagoon.
+The strong public opposition to this gas project came amid Italy’s recent decision to ban cruise ships from the Venice Lagoon.
 That decision was made after UNESCO threatened to put Venice on its endangered list unless Italy made changes to the types of ships docking in the world heritage site.
+Concerns were also raised that the Teodorico project would further increase the risk of the land gradually collapsing, which is already occurring at an alarming rate due to the fossil fuel exploitation already taking place in the region, with former farms submerged.

 Francesco added: “Two parallel crises threaten life on Earth: climate change and species loss.
 Prioritising fossil fuel exploitation over wildlife protection exacerbates both.”